MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

 # name of the function to be consumed
 print(realtimeApi$capabilities())

-# Consume service by calling function, `kyphosisService`
-# contained in this service
+# Consume service by calling function contained in this service
-realtimeResult <- realtimeApi$kyphosisService(testData)
+realtimeResult <- realtimeApi$serviceName(testData)

 # Print response output
 print(realtimeResult$outputParameters) # 0.1941938